 Rights and Responsibilities

 Any alleged violation of University policy will typically be documented by an RA.
 Once the RA collects the information and the names of any student present, the report is submitted to the Office of Student Conduct for their review.
 Our Associate Director will assign the case to a building director (conduct officer) for adjudication.
-Please refer to the Code of Conduct for the remaining steps in the conduct process, as it may take different directions depending on
+Please refer to the Code of Conduct for the remaining steps in the conduct process, as it may take different directions depending on options of the students involved.

 If you are documented for a violation of policy, please see your building director for more information until you’re contacted by a conduct officer.
 No decision can be made regarding your responsibility in an incident until a hearing is conducted, so give it time and trust that the Code of Conduct provides for a fair judicial process.
 If 3-5 days pass before you are contacted regarding a hearing, please contact your building director to learn the status of your incident.

 While we respect the fact that you’re an adult, we also know at times your parents may call with questions about your involvement in an incident.
 If you think your parents might call, then they probably will.
-Without your signed
+Without your signed permission we can’t release any details about your situation.
+You may log in to your GullNet account and complete a FERPA waiver which will then allow us to speak with your parent/guardian regarding your involvement in an incident.

 One important point to remember before your parents call is: make sure you give them all the details, including any prior conduct you may have.